raafirivero/kine-top/README.md

 because the content I want is sourced via plugins and doesn't expose to the API.

 Possible solutions:
-- fork the plugin and expose data to API
+- fork the plugin and expose its data to WP API
-- scrape the WP install
+- scrape WP install for this content
 - fork the plugin and cache smaller bits of data from it to a known location

+**In the future:**

+- SSO
+- Build a WP plugin that automatically sources content from YouTube/Vimeo via Cron
+- Cache this content in the Flarum DB for less external API calls
+- Unify look/feel of WP-managed content on non-Flarum pages to frontpage look
+- Should forum posts display images on main feed a-la Facebook?

+---
+### Boilerplate inserted by Flarum:

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/raafirivero/kine-top.svg)](https://packagist.org/packages/raafirivero/kine-top)